Alaska offering 50% bonus elite miles

-Alaska Mileage Plan is offering 50% bonus elite qualifying miles for Alaska Airlines flights between March 7 and May 31, 2020 (initially the promotion ran through April 11, 2020):
+Alaska Mileage Plan is offering 50% bonus elite qualifying miles for upcoming flights:

 - This is valid for flights between June 1 and December 31, 2020 (regardless of when they were booked)

 - Only Alaska Airlines flights are eligible for the bonus, and not flights on partner airlines

 - There’s no registration required for this offer

 Alaska Mileage Plan had already announced a few weeks ago that all Mileage Plan status will be extended by a year.
 Alaska started offering 50% bonus elite miles a few months ago, and this is an extension of that.
 They’re essentially making it at least one third easier to earn status this year.